 In practice, however, one level might be more difficult or less difficult than the previous level.
 That's because the behavior of obstacles is controlled by a random number generator with a mind of its own.
 Anything can happen at any time.

-Anyone who would disparage Donkey Kong players as a bunch of pattern-regurgitating automatons doesn't know what they're talking about: patterns can be developed and employed to some extent, but every moment is random.
+Anyone who would disparage Donkey Kong players as a bunch of pattern-regurgitating automatons frankly doesn't know what they're talking about: overarching approaches and "best practices" can be developed and employed, but ultimately every moment requires the player to think on their feet, because the obstacles are random.

 The only constant is the laws governing that randomness, which normalize starting at Level 5.

-More importantly (with regard to calculating pace), every level from 5 through 21 presents the identical screen pattern in a repeating cycle:
+More importantly (with regard to calculating pace), every level from 5 through 21 presents the identical board pattern in a repeating cycle:

-The idea here, in terms of Nintendo of America's machinations, was to kill any player who managed to get past the elevators on Level 4 with an avalanche of barrels, which was believed to be the deadliest of the screen types.
+The idea here, in terms of Nintendo of America's machinations, was to kill any player who managed to get past the elevators on Level 4 with an avalanche of barrels, which was believed to be the deadliest of the board-types.

-Once past the L=1-L=4 start, the player will face a total of 51 barrel screens, and 17 each of the other types.
+Once past the L=1-L=4 start, the player will face a total of 51 barrel boards, and 17 each of the other types.

-Upon reaching the first screen of Level 22 (#117—the kill screen), the game code runs into an accidental programming oversight (similar in nature to the Y2K bug) that kills the player before he can complete the screen.
+Upon reaching the first board of Level 22 (#117), the game code runs into an accidental programming oversight.
+An internal timer-calculation counter "overflows" (in a manner similar to the Y2K bug), the program malfunctions, and the player dies seven seconds later, long before he can possibly complete the board.
+This moment is the infamous "kill screen."
 There is no way around it; the game ends here.

-Since the game becomes uniform at Level 5, if a player approaches each screen-type in a consistent manner, his score per level will tend to be roughly similar.
+Since the game becomes uniform at Level 5, if a player approaches each board-type in a consistent manner, his score per level will tend to be roughly similar.

 The benefit here is that we can use a player's per-level average to describe not only how he is doing, but as a predictive means of extrapolating what his final score will be upon reaching the kill screen.